CSU-JPG/TextEditBench/README.md

 ## 📧 Contact

-For any questions, please feel free to open an issue or contact [email8212231014@csu.edu.cn](mailto:8212231014@csu.edu.cn).
+For any questions, please feel free to open an issue or contact email [8212231014@csu.edu.cn](mailto:8212231014@csu.edu.cn).